 The Master of Industrial Technology and Operations (MITO) is a professional degree for individuals who plan to make their careers in industry.
 The MITO program provides up-to-date information on current technologies and modern management approaches used in world-class industrial companies.
 The curriculum prepares students to move into management, supervisory and staff positions in industry.
 MITO is considered a STEM (Science Technology Engineeering and Math) major, allowing F-1 Visa holders to pursue Optional Practical Training (OPT) for up to 36 months.
-It blends technology and managerial topics, the MITO provides students with the breadth of knowledge required to handle a variety of issues in industrial environments.
-In that regard, it is not recommended for those planning to pursue careers in academia or research.
+It blends technology and managerial topics to provide students with the breadth of knowledge required to handle a variety of issues in industrial environments.
+It is not recommended for those planning to pursue careers in academia or research.

 The MITO degree requires completion of 30 semester hours (generally 10 courses).
 No thesis or research requirements apply.
 Each student’s program of study is customized to best serve individual career objectives, and an optional industrial specialization may be completed in one of four focus areas.